WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 ```
 $ wassabee findpassword --wallet:MagicalCryptoWallet
-WARNING: This tool will display you password if it finds it.
-Also, the process status displays your wrong password chars.
+WARNING: This tool will display You password if it finds it.
+Also, the process status displays Your wrong password chars.
          You can cancel this by CTRL+C combination anytime.

 Enter password: ****    <---- Here I typed the password that I think used to create the wallet (`pasd`)